Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 An efficient, isolated duplicate of the real machine dedicated to an OS.
 It is based on a virtual machine monitor (hypervisor) that creates an environment for an OS and is in complete control of the system resources.

-The requisites that the virtual machine must have are:
+The requisites that the Virtual Machine (VM) must have are:

 - fidelity: behaviour equivalent to a real machine
 - safety: the VM cannot override the hypervisor's control over the resources